ali-bahrainian/RAG_best_practices/README.md

 # RAG Best Practices

+This repository is the official implementation of the paper [Enhancing Retrieval-Augmented Generation: A Study of Best Practices](https://github.com/ali-bahrainian/RAG_best_practices)

 ## Overview
 This repository implements a **Retrieval-Augmented Generation (RAG)** system to assess the impact of various RAG components and configurations individually.
 The framework expands user queries, retrieves relevant contexts, and generates responces using a Large Language Model (LLM).